Mikk155/Sven-Co-op/README.md

 "this 1-st test for Mikk"
 ```

+## Shows a motd to the given player.
 ```angelscript
 g_Util.ShowMOTD( EHandle hPlayer, const string& in szTitle, const string& in szMessage )
 ```

-Shows a motd to the given player.
+## Shows a message to client's console if the next function is set.
 ```angelscript
 g_Util.DebugMessage( const string& in szMessage )
 ```

-Shows a message to client's console if the next function is set.
+## Set to true and messages will be shown.
 ```angelscript
 g_Util.DebugMode( const bool& in blmode = false )
 ```

-Set to true and messages will be shown.
+## Return as a string the value of the given custom keyvalue from the given entity.
 ```angelscript
 g_Util.GetCKV( CBaseEntity@ pEntity, string szKey )
 ```

-Return as a string the value of the given custom keyvalue from the given entity.
+## Set a custom keyvalue for the given entity.
 ```angelscript
 g_Util.SetCKV( CBaseEntity@ pEntity, string szKey, string szValue )
 ```

-Set a custom keyvalue for the given entity.
+## Boolean that returns true the given text file contains szComparator as a line. use as a blacklist by giving g_Engine.mapname
 ```angelscript
 g_Util.IsStringInFile( const string& in szPath, string& in szComparator )
 ```

-Boolean that returns true the given text file contains szComparator as a line. use as a blacklist by giving g_Engine.mapname
+## Boolean that returns true if the given plugin name is installed.
 ```angelscript
 g_Util.IsPluginInstalled( const string& in szPluginName )
 ```

-Return true if the given plugin name is installed.
+## Set information for this map/script. will be shown when a player connects or type in chat "/info"
 ```angelscript
 g_Util.ScriptAuthor.insertLast
     (